 Survivor of the Ash Wednesday Fire

-Which brings us neatly to the next problem, how can authorities provide data that will convince someone of the correct course of action.
-The idea is that the other person is simply uninformed and the right information will convince them to change their mind.
-In practice when you are communicating across a difference in belief structure providing information will not change people’s opinion, or sadly their behaviour.
+So will information alone convince someone of the correct course of action?
 We also know from work on biases and heuristics in decision making that people tend to ‘cherry pick’ the information that supports their position and ignore that which does not.
 Therefore any public communication on fire risk is always going to be misunderstood, ignored or used in a context for which it was not intended.
 The more complex the message the more likely it’s failure.

-Another element of our present dilemma is the reluctance of people and organisations to plan in advance for the absolute worst case.
-Here we struggle against the absurdity bias, if we have not experienced it we find it difficult to encompass the consequences in our heads.
-At an individual level this translates to planning not just for a scenario where emergency services are functioning and information is readily available but also for the ‘broken back’ case.
-Similarly if defending your home you need to plan for the worst case scenario of where to go if your defence fails.
-For government organisations this means planning and publishing what can be done for extreme events such as the 2009 Victorian fire complex (or worse).
+Our visitor might recommend that we would be better served by ‘thinking about the unthinkable’.
+At an individual level this might translate to planning not just for a scenario where emergency services are functioning but also for the ‘broken back’ case, and if defending your home planning for where to go if that defence fails.
+For governments this might mean planning and publishing the limits of what can be done for extreme fire events such as the 2009 Victorian fire (or even worse).
 Even a blunt, ‘we will do what we can but you will likely be on your own’, has the value of preventing illusory expectations of help driving individual decisions before the event, as well as fear and uncertainty on the day.

 I was fairly sure that we would die there, as I didn’t think we could stand up to the flames and the heat. ….
 Throughout the time that I was there I felt I was expecting help from some outside quarter.
 It wasn’t until the time that I decided to get up that I realised fully that our only help lay with ourselves…..”